Richard C. Notebaert Professor - International Business & Global Studies

 University of Wisconsin-Milwaukee

-The Sheldon B. Lubar School of Business at the University of Wisconsin-Milwaukee invites outstanding scholars to apply for the Richard C. Notebaert Professor of International Business and Global Studies at the rank of Full Professor.
-We are seeking a recognized scholar and respected teacher to enhance the ranks of our current faculty by bringing international business expertise and global perspectives gained from a distinguished career of progressive experiences to the Lubar School of Business at the University of Wisconsin-Milwaukee, one of America’s top research universities.
+The Sheldon B. Lubar School of Business at the University of Wisconsin-Milwaukee invites outstanding scholars to apply for the Richard C. Notebaert Distinguished Chair of International Business and Global Studies at the rank of Associate or Full Professor.
+We are seeking an internationally recognized scholar and respected teacher to enhance the ranks of our current faculty by bringing a strong and active research record along with international business expertise and global perspectives gained from a distinguished career of progressive experiences to the Lubar School of Business at the University of Wisconsin-Milwaukee.

 Preference will be given to candidates who are nationally and/or internationally recognized for leadership in international business and global studies.

-Candidates seeking consideration must apply at http://jobs.uwm.edu/postings/25917 and submit application materials application materials electronically to include: cover letter and curriculum vitae with information on courses taught and teaching evaluations.
-Also provide a list of three references with contact information to include postal addresses, e-mail, and telephone numbers with your application.
+Candidates seeking consideration must apply at https://jobs.uwm.edu/postings/25917 and submit application materials electronically to include: cover letter; curriculum vitae with information on courses taught and teaching evaluations.
+Also provide a list of three references with contact information.

 When inquiring or applying for this position, please also reference AcademicCareers.com

-Applicants with dual-career considerations can find postings of professor jobs, dean jobs, chair / department head jobs, and other faculty jobs and employment opportunities at the University of Wisconsin-Milwaukee and at other institutions of higher education in the region on www.AcademicCareers.com
+Applicants with dual-career considerations can find university jobs such as professor jobs, dean jobs, chair / department head jobs, and other faculty jobs and employment opportunities at the University of Wisconsin-Milwaukee and at other institutions of higher education in the region on www.AcademicCareers.com